SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/farm-explorer/passwords-and-product-keys.md

 ---
-title: Passwords and Product Keys
-description: >-
-  This article describes how to define and document service account passwords, product key and passphrase of your SharePoint farm.
+description: This article describes how to define and document service account passwords, product key and passphrase of your SharePoint farm.
-author: Iva Novoselic
-date: 24/5/2017
 ---

 # Passwords and Product keys